 Python to Debian package converter

 The Python package py2deb converts Python source distributions to Debian binary packages (the ones used for installation).
-It uses pip-accel to download, unpack and compile Python packages.
+It uses pip-accel (based on pip) to download, unpack and compile Python packages.
 Because of this py2deb is compatible with the command line interface of the pip install command.
 For example you can specify packages to convert as command line arguments but you can also use requirement files if you want.